mickiedd/carnd_t1p5/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I think sliding window is not a very good choice for this project, maybe yolo is a better choise.

-Also I consider that neural network classifier work better than the SVM classifier when thers is enough training data, in this project, I augmentated the training data by flip each image, this operation double the training datas.
+Also I consider that neural network classifier work better than the SVM classifier when theres is enough training data, in this project, I augmentated the training data by flip each image, this operation double the training datas.